31Sanskrati/31Sanskrati/README.md

 - 👋 Hi, I’m @31Sanskrati
-- 👀 I’m interested in watching anime, listening songs, web-development
+- 👀 I’m interested in web-development and other technologies
 - 🌱 I’m currently learning something
 - 📫 How to reach me ----> use discord --> Sanskrati_Jain#5774
                      ----> follow me on twitter --> https://twitter.com/SanskratiJain4